 Personal training can be the ideal option for individuals who are seeking individual support, encouragement, and motivation.
 A PT aims to help clients stay accountable, push through challenging workouts, and maintain a positive mindset throughout their fitness journey.

 5. Injury Prevention and Rehabilitation

 In a 1-2-1 setting, a coach will be able to give extra attention and insight into identifying potential movement imbalances or limitations, that could lead to injuries.
-Personal Trainers are able to then design exercise programs that address these issues, and can assist with injury prevention strategies.
-In the event of an injury, working with a personal trainer could allow collaboration with healthcare professionals and physical therapists to develop rehabilitation programs to facilitate recovery and safely return to training.
+Personal Trainers are able to then design exercise programmes that address these issues, and can assist with injury prevention strategies.
+In the event of an injury, working with a personal trainer could allow collaboration with healthcare professionals and physical therapists to develop rehabilitation programmes to facilitate recovery and safely return to training.

 6. Nutritional Guidance

 At SCFIT, specialist members of the coaching team also offer nutritional guidance and provide recommendations on healthy eating habits that complement clients’ fitness goals.
 They can help clients understand the importance of proper nutrition, and how it supports their performance and overall well-being.

 The presence of personal trainers in CrossFit gyms adds an additional layer of support and expertise to enhance the overall fitness experience for individuals seeking more personalised attention, specific programmeming, or additional guidance beyond group classes.